-In addition to this brochure, we continue to promote our good working relationship with public officials, community leaders, permit applicants, developers and public works departments through meetings and personal contact.
+The safety of our communities is an important part of Enbridge's safety management system.
+We continue to promote our good working relationship with public officials, community leaders, permit applicants, developers and public works departments through meetings, personal contact and brochures, such as this one.

-As the owner and operator of thousands of kilometres of pipe transporting high-energy natural gas, our highest priority is operating our assets safely and reliably to protect the people, communities and environment located nearby.
+As the owner and operator of thousands of kilometres of pipelines transporting natural gas, our highest priority is operating our assets safely and reliably to protect the people, communities and environment located nearby.

-While our pipeline is buried out of sight in the ROW, we never lose sight of the bigger picture: of our potential impact on the air, water and land around us, and our responsibility to preserve all elements of our environment.
+While our pipeline is buried out of sight in the ROW, we never lose sight of the bigger picture: of our potential impact on the air, water and land around us and our responsibility to preserve all elements of our environment.